An Interview with Tatiana Scott

 What words of advice or caution would you share with a student who is interested in becoming a forensic scientist?

-I would caution students to research all of the different disciplines in forensic science and not rely on their preconceived notions about the field.
+I would caution students to research all of the different disciplines in this field and not rely on their preconceived notions about the field.
 I would ask the question, “Why are you interested in forensic science and what does that mean to you?”
-If a student’s idea of forensic science is something they learned from television, I would tell them to talk to a real forensic scientist before jumping in.
+If a student’s idea is something they learned from television, I would tell them to talk to a real forensic scientist before jumping in.